-Students in Kindergarten through 3rd grade are required to complete the DIBELS reading assessment at the beginning, middle and end of the school year.
+Students in Kindergarten through 3rd grade are required to complete the DIBELS reading assessment IN PERSON at the beginning, middle, and end of the school year.
+DIBELS is now required by the state to be administered in person.
 Any student who does not Meet or Exceed the benchmark standard on DIBELS will fall subject to the required instructional sessions each week.
-Students will be notified by email messages, weekly newsletter, and phone of the DIBELS testing dates and times throughout the year by the homeroom teacher.
+Students will be notified by email messages, weekly newsletter, and phone of the DIBELS testing dates and times throughout the year by the child's teacher.
 Students are allowed one (1) reschedule during each one of the testing windows.
+Failure to attend DIBELS testing will result in referral to the Student Support Team.